Spurs outlast Wizards in OT, end Washington’s streak at 8

 TIP-INS

-Spurs: Coach Gregg Popovich picked up a technical with 5:15 left in the third after DeRozan fouled Davis Bertans on a 3-point attempt. … Gay returned after missing Saturday’s 110-108 win at New Orleans with a back issue. … Shot 65% and led 38-34 after the first quarter. … Improved to 18-10 on the road.
+Spurs: Popovich picked up a technical with 5:15 left in the third after DeRozan fouled Davis Bertans on a 3-point attempt. … Gay returned after missing Saturday’s 110-108 win at New Orleans with a back issue. … Shot 65% and led 38-34 after the first quarter. … Improved to 18-10 on the road.

 Wizards: Robin Lopez was out with a sprained left ankle.
-Lopez warmed up before the game, but coach Scott Brooks said there wasn’t a return timetable for his reserve big man, who averages 8.8 points and 3.9 rebounds. … Westbrook, who picked up a technical with 9:07 left in the game, extended his double-double streak to 25 games, the longest since Dwight Howard had 33 straight for Orlando in 2010-11.
+Lopez warmed up before the game, but Brooks said there wasn’t a return timetable for his reserve big man, who averages 8.8 points and 3.9 rebounds. … Westbrook, who picked up a technical with 9:07 left in the game, extended his double-double streak to 25 games, the longest since Dwight Howard had 33 straight for Orlando in 2010-11.

 UP NEXT